 This I Spy variation is great to review the names of shapes.
 To play, one player should choose an object and then give the other players a clue by telling them the shape of that object.
 For example, “I spy with my little eye something (round).”

 Thanks for reading.
 I hope you now know how to play I Spy and have hours of fun playing this great game.
-Before you go, check out our post on How To Play Simon Says for another fun no-prep game that can be played in the classroom or online.
+Before you go, check out How To Play Simon Says and How To Play Walking Dictation for more fun no-prep classroom games.